“Unless there is a Good Friday in your life, there can be no Easter Sunday” ~ Fulton J. Sheen

 Many of you offer up your suffering for the Holy Souls in Purgatory, an amazing act of selfless love, the type of Agape Love that Jesus displayed on the cross and throughout his entire ministry.
 No suffering is ever endured in vain, just as nothing done for God or one of his children ever goes to waste.

 Suffering is of course in many respects a mystery.
 Throughout Scripture, we see Jesus healing lepers, the blind, the crippled, the possessed.
-Many were cured, but not all.
+All who sought healing from the Master Physician were cured, but Jesus did not take flesh and become man to eradicate leprosy, blindness or even demonic possession.
+He came to set us free.
 Jesus doesn’t always take away our suffering, but he promises to walk with us through our suffering.
 This is the promise of a man who kept the seemingly impossible promise; that a dead man would return to his friends in three days.

 And finally, we know that suffering doesn’t last forever.
 The startling suicide rates that plague not only our country but the entire world indicate that many have forgotten this reality.
 The faithful know that life on this Earth is not the final act. it is instead but a blink of the proverbial eye against the backdrop and promise of eternal life.

 Never in vain, never alone, and never forever does our suffering endure.
-Unless of course your name is Rocky Valentine and you reside in a shadowy region of . . . . . .
+Unless of course you answer to the name of Mister Rocky Valentine and you reside in a shadowy region of . . .
 The Twilight Zone.

 We adore you O Christ and we praise you.
 For by you holy cross you have redeemed tbe world.